Photo Credit: UnsplashHome »

 Depression can make the symptoms of addiction drastically worse for an individual.
 For example, drinking may make people feel momentarily relaxed and happy.
 But as the alcohol enters the brain, it will slow down activity and make users feel lethargic and depressed.
 The same effect also occurs when people use opioids, including heroin, benzodiazepines and barbiturates.

 Stimulants like cocaine will create a high that is followed by feelings of power, self-confidence and increased energy.
 In contrast, the euphoria caused by opioids such as heroin is followed by feelings of relaxation and satisfaction.
 However, when the effects of the drugs wear off, people will once again feel depressed.
 This will encourage them to continue to self-medicate and increasingly reach for drugs or alcohol to cope with their mental health condition.
-But, in the long-run, these actions that will cause both health conditions to worsen.
+But, in the long-run, these actions will cause both health conditions to worsen.

 There may also exist feelings of shame in the person suffering from co-occurring mental health disorders.
 There is still a stigma in U.S. society that causes some people to see addiction as a moral weakness or failing.
-The perceived shame of having an addiction work to reinforce feelings hopelessness and depression.
+The perceived shame of having an addiction work to reinforce feelings of hopelessness and depression.
 In fact, the risk of depression is still prevalent even for those in addiction recovery, with depression existing as one of the more common relapse triggers.

 Although it is not always evident whether depression or addiction occurred first in an individual, the outcome is devastating on people’s lives.
 When these two mental illnesses are simultaneously present in people, the conditions will feed off each other and create a dangerous situation.
 Self-medicating with substances is a common behavior among those with depression.
 Overtime self-medicating behavior can easily spiral into addiction.